JoshKoiro/code-context-yeeter/README.md

 - Skips binary files because we have standards, thank you very much
 - Different comment styles because we're fancy like that
 - Hidden file support (for your spicy secrets) 🌶️
+- ignore files using the `--ignore` flag or if your feeling really extra, make a `.yeet` file in the directory where the files to combine are located.
 - Console output ✨
 - Available in both JavaScript and Bash.
 More to come?
 Only if my caffeine intake hits critical levels....☕